AIToolsDirectory/.github/profile/README.md

 ### Diverse Categories

-AIDir.app categorizes AI tools into various segments, including:
+Some AI categorizes AI tools into various segments, including:

 - **Image Generation**: Discover tools that transform text into stunning visuals, perfect for creative projects and marketing materials.
 - **Video Generation**: Explore applications that create videos from scripts or images, ideal for content creators and educators.